Hard times ahead

 A good life

 Having a good life doesn’t mean it’s an easy one.
 It doesn’t mean fancy ways or things.
 Good means valuable but that doesn’t always equal expensive.
 Good means loving one another.
 Doing what needs to be done.
 It means trusting in the Lord, believing His Word, and giving yourself to prayer.
 It’s working hard.
-And, at the end of a tiresome day, it means gathering with those you love, relaxing and enjoying one another.
+And, at the end of a tiresome day, it means gathering with those you love, relaxing and enjoying one another and thanking the Good Lord for seeing you and your loved ones through one more day.

-The night turned into another day.
-They started over.
-Each new morning, folks got up and got started again.
-Together they did what they had to do.
+Every long night turned into another, often difficult, day.
+Each morning, folks praised God and got started again.
+Together, families, friends, and neighbors, did what they had to do.
 They encouraged one another and shared with each other.
 Those folks prayed with each other, worshiped together, struggled together, and survived.
 They laughed.
 Sometimes they cried together.
 They dreamed and they hoped.
+Life was hard but that didn’t mean it wasn’t often full of good and joy,

 A lot out of a little

 Down in the busy days of Fall they’d have hog killing days and neighbors would join together to celebrate.
 That hog had to last through the Winter.
 When that ran low, they ate vegetables, or biscuits and gravy.
 Or cornbread and beans.
-When everyone had almost nothing, those who had a little shared what little they had.
-They could do so because of the trust they had in God.
+They hunted and fished.
+Occasionally when a hen would quit laying, it’d find its way to the table.
+Those who had little always shared with neighbors who had less.

-Even when things were as bad as could be, Mamas and Grandmas still tried to come up with something special for their younguns and their menfolk.
-Mamas could make pies out of just about anything.
-Green tomatoes, pinto beans, vinegar, even water could all be mixed with a bit of this, some of that, a few spices, a little sugar, and a dab of butter and magic was made: she had a pie for her family out of what little ingredients she had on hand.
-I’ve made many of those pies myself and let me tell you, if you are ever that broke and you have to make do to make a pie, you’re gonna have some mighty fine eating for your loved ones.
+Even in difficult times, Mamas and Grandmas often made special treats for their young’uns and their menfolk to fill their hungry bellies with.
+These ladies could make pies out of just about anything.
+Green tomatoes, pinto beans, wild fruits and berries, vinegar, even water, could all be mixed with a bit of this, some of that, a few spices, a little sugar, and a dab of butter and magic was made: she had a pie for her family out of what little ingredients she had on hand.
+I’ve made many of those old fashioned pies myself and let me tell you, if you ever make one of those old fashioned pies out of a little of nothing, you’re gonna have some mighty fine eating for your loved ones.

 But that’s not all Mamas and Grandmas would do.
-They’d take a small chicken and make a huge batch of chicken and dumplins and make a working man feel like a king at the end of a long day.
-Or cook up a bunch of sweet potatoes for young ones to munch on.
+They’d take a small chicken and make a huge batch of chicken and dumplings and make a working man feel like a king at the end of a long day.
+Or they’d sauté a bit of meat, add what veggies they had on hand, and create a big pot of tasty tummy-filling soup.
+Or they’d cook up a bunch of sweet potatoes for young ones to munch on to keep hunger at bay while waiting for supper.
+Breads were served at every meal and nary a leftover was wasted.
+What wasn’t eaten was remade into a new delicious offering.

-They might throw together a pan of biscuits for the family to munch on to keep the hungries away.
+Ladies would regularly mix up a pan of biscuits to keep the hungries away.
 The next day, they could poke a hole in those biscuits and fill them with sugar.
 Sugar biscuits, yep a real thing, were often a treat in my Mama’s lunch bucket and for a lot of other children, too.
+A biscuit served with sugar made a tasty hungry-tummy filling lunch.

 Meals were simple but wants were simple, too.
 These ladies knew how to carefully steward all that they had.
-They didn’t think about what they were missing so they could be content with what they had.
+Folks didn’t think so much back then about what they were missing; they could be content with being able to feed their families.

 Hard times descending

-All that to say this: I’ve been there where you may be.
+All that to say this: I’ve been smack in the middle of hard times so many times in my life.
 Fearful of the future and wondering what it holds.
-I’ve been there.
-My husband quit his job.
-He was fired.
-We did without.
 I’ve been there.

-My husband was a financial abuser (among all the other types of abuse).
-He lost our house, our van, and so many other things because he wouldn’t keep up the payments.
+My husband was a financial abuser (among others).
+He was fired repeatedly, lost our house to foreclosure, our van to repossession, and so many other things because he wouldn’t keep up the payments.
+He sold my boy’s bunk bed out from under them, pawned my wedding ring, and sold anything that might have been valuable.
 He didn’t care.
 But the Lord did.
 I learned to trust God when I could trust no one else.

 I’ve dealt with poverty and with such need that it ached down into my soul and took root.
 I lost track of the hours I spent crying out to the Lord, asking Him to keep shelter over our heads and put food on the table.

 I’ve stood in a kitchen pretty near devoid of food and begged God to fill out stomachs–especially to give me a way to feed my children.
 He always did.
-It might have been starchy–but He provided and we ate.
-When you trust in Him entirely and without any doubt whatsoever, He can do the same for you.
+He provided and we ate.
+He kept us in food, clothes, and shelter.
+I honestly cannot say that I know how it happened; sometimes it made no earthly sense.
+But He provided.
+That’s what I knew and what I praised Him for.

 Faith not fear

-These are scary times.
-The pandemic arrived and everything went haywire.
+These are scary times we are now living in.
+The so called pandemic arrived and everything went haywire.
 The economy crashed.
 Folks were fired or laid off.
-And now, progressives are in the process of stealing our freedoms.
+Progressives are in the process of stealing our freedoms.
 Chaos reigns across our land.
+Sexual deviancy is daily being shoved down our throats.
 I’d be lying if I said I wasn’t concerned as to how all of this is going to play out for our country, for our churches, and even for my own family–and for yours.
 No matter how dark the days, we have to trust God.

 To be honest, we don’t know what is going to happen but we do know that the Lord is absolutely sovereign, He is good and He is always trustworthy.
 If bad will come, it will be bad that He has allowed to come.
 For a Christian, the bad is always mitigated by God’s mercy.

-The Lord’s mercies are new every morning.
-Even as the church enters into dark times, we are safe in His hands no matter how hard those times, no matter what we have to learn to do without, and no matter what we ourselves may endure.
+Even as God’s people walk in dark times, we are safe in His hands no matter how hard those times, no matter what we have to learn to do without, and no matter what we ourselves may endure.
 We must trust God.
-If we truly trust Him without wavering at all, we can be at peace.
+And we must plan rightly and work hard.
+Through our prayerful and wise efforts, because of our trust in God, no matter how hard the times, we can be at peace.

 Soli Deo Gloria!